agavrel/42_CheatSheet/README.md

 > **I'm not unusual; it's the others who are strange** ― *Xavier Niel*

+The name of the school, "42", is a tribute to [The Hitchhiker's Guide to the Galaxy](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy), a comedy science fiction series created by Douglas Adams.

+> 42, or The Answer to the Ultimate Question of Life, The Universe, and Everything

-There are no teachers but a pedagogic team, if you dare to ask them any question they will send you back to [RTFM](https://en.wikipedia.org/wiki/RTFM).
+There are no teachers but a pedagogic team that ensure that students do not harm the material and provide a cursus syllabus to follow.
+What is learned is hence mainly achieved through peer-to-peer project review and [RTFM](https://en.wikipedia.org/wiki/RTFM).

 ![RTFM meme](https://i.kym-cdn.com/photos/images/newsfeed/000/017/668/Mao_RTFM_vectorize_by_cmenghi.png?1318992465)